warbe-maker/VBA-Component-Management/README.md

 #### _Names_ synchronization
 !!! still under development !!!

-Synchronized are obsolete and new Names.
-When the referenced Range of a Name has a changed, i.e. when the named range had moved due to an inserted or removed range, the "old" Name is regarded obsolete and removed and the new Name is added.
+Names synchronization is the most delicate of all synchronizations and requires specific attention.

+##### Synchronization of obsolete Names
+A Name is regarded obsolete when it is neither used in any Sync-Source-Workbook Worksheets cell's formula nor in any line of vba code.
+This may occur to Names which do exist in the Sync-Source-Workbook and the Sync-Target-Workbook.
+An Name detected obsolete in the Sync-Source-Workbook will be exempted from synchronization, an obsolete Name in the Sync-Target-Workbook will be removed.

+##### Synchronization of new Names
+A Name is considered new when the Name's 'mere name' [^2] exists in the Sync-Source-Workbook but not in the Sync-Target-Workbook.
+However, when a new Name is synchronized it may refer-to the wrong range in the Sync-Target-Workbook which is a potentially serious issue:

+While the Sync-Source-Workbook is under development, maintenance, etc., the Workbook of which it is a copy remains "productive".
+The advantage of this approach, a minimized downtime for the productive Workbook comes with the downside that rows and even columns may be added which may affect the range a Name refers-to.
+On the other side, sheet-design changes in the Sync-Source-Workbook may add or remove cells/ranges as well.
+Both will results in a synchronization mess impossible to be sorted out programmatically.

->***Essential!*** New inserted or deleted ranges (columns, rows, cells) are not synchronized.
-When the Workbook's modifications include new and/or inserted ranges these need to be synchronized manually beforehand.
-Due to this, the _Sync-Target-Workbook_ is opened with a corresponding option dialog.
+>The only way out of the dilemma is a [manual pre-synchronization preparation](#manual-pre-synchronization-preparation) flanked by very careful checks before a new Name is added.
+New inserted or deleted ranges (columns, rows, cells) are not synchronized.
+When the Workbook's modifications include new and/or inserted ranges these need to be [synchronized manually beforehand](#manual-pre-synchronization-preparation) - which is supported/enabled by the open-decision-dialog displayed when the _Sync-Target-Workbook_ is opened.
+>New names with wrong referred range have to be avoided by ****manually establishing the new Name in the Sync-Target-Workbook in a manual pre-synchronization effort****.
+A corresponding warning is displayed with the synchronization dialog and the pre-synchronization can be made by interrupting the synchronization and continuing it afterwards.

+##### Manual pre-synchronization preparation
+When a synchronization dialog is terminated without any action the whole synchronization will be interrupted leaving the Sync-Target-Workbook's working copy open.
+However it is not recommendable to do the manual work in this open Workbook but rather close it by saving the synchronizations already performed and opening the origin Sync-Target-Workbook again by selection the preparation option from the displayed ope-decision dialog.
+When the Sync-Target-Workbook is closed and re-opened the option ***Continue ongoing synchronization*** will continue synchronizing the outstanding.

+[^2]: A Name objects 'mere name' is one without a sheet-name-prefix

 #### _Sheet-Shape_ synchronization
 New Shapes (including ActiveX-Controls) are added, obsolete Shapes are removed.
 The Properties of all Shapes are synchronized.
 However, though largely covered the properties synchronization may still be incomplete.